benzino98/plaschema/memory-bank/activeContext.md

    - Implemented proper permission checks in the controller

 10. **Production Environment Strategy:**

     - Selected VPS hosting model for better control and performance
     - Chosen Ubuntu 22.04 LTS as the server operating system
     - Implemented Nginx + PHP-FPM for web server
     - Using Redis for caching and session management
     - Implementing comprehensive backup strategy with off-site storage

+11. **Bulk Operations Strategy**:

+- Implementing contextual bulk actions specific to each content type
+- Adding thorough validation and permission checking for all bulk operations
+- Integrating with ActivityLogService for audit purposes
+- Using JavaScript for client-side validation before submission
+- Implementing mobile-responsive design for all bulk operation UI elements
+- Adding confirmation dialogs with context-specific messages for each action
+- Standardizing CSS class names for checkboxes to ensure consistent functionality
+- Using consistent form IDs and action URLs across all modules
+- Implementing proper JavaScript functionality for select all checkbox

 ## Recent Challenges